Guestlogix/back-end-take-home/SUBMISSION.md

 1- npm install
 2- npm test

+SideNote : I noticed in the test/routes.csv, All the locations are interconnected.
+The example given in readme about YYZ -> ORD should actually provide a 'invalid destination' rather than 'no route' error.
+I have a test commented out which should handle the 'No route' scenario provided being allowed to change the test/routes.csv accordingly.

 # Endpoint

 GET /?origin={orgin}&destination={destination} => Get the shortest path summary and details of airlines and airports involved